hackoregon/gatsby-starter-default/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby | Hack Oregon default starter
 </h1>

-Kick off your project with this default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+Kick off your Hack Oregon project with this default boilerplate.
+This starter ships with the main Gatsby configuration files (sprinkled with some Hack O magic) you might need to get up and running blazing fast with the blazing fast app generator for React.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start